-3. Provide the assumptions used to project the number and types of FTEs identified for this project.
+Provide the assumptions used to project the number and types of FTEs identified for this project.
+Provide a detailed explanation of why the staffing for the agency is adequate for the number of patients and visits projected.

-Table 17 provides Eden Hospice at the Inland Northwest staff to patient ratios.
+Table 17 provides Eden Hospice at King County, LLC staff to patient ratios.

-Table 17 Eden Hospice at the Inland Northwest Staff / Patient Ratio
+Table 17 Eden Hospice at King County Staff / Patient Ratio

-Type of Staff Eden Hospice at the Inland Northwest

-Staff / Patient Ratio
+Type of Staff Eden Hospice at the Inland Northwest Staff / Patient Ratio

 Skilled Nursing (RN & LPN) 1:10

 Physical Therapist Contract only

 Occupational Therapist Contract only

 Medical Social Worker 1.30

 Speech Therapist Contract only

 Home Health / Hospice Aide 1:10

 Chaplain 1:40